-Judging by reality television and gossip columns, most people assume that divorce rates have been on a steady trajectory upwards for the past 20 years.
+Judging by reality television and gossip columns, most people assume that divorce rates have been on a steady trajectory upward for the past 20 years.
 But in reality, they’ve been plummeting.
 So where does New York fall on the scale?
 Let’s dive in.

 Over the last decade, both marriage and divorce rates in the United States have declined.
 In 2009, for every 1,000 women aged 15 and over, 9.7 got a divorce.
 By 2019, that number had fallen to 7.6.
 By state and territory, people in the District of Columbia and Maine were least likely to dissolve their marriages.
 Arkansas, on the other hand, had the most dissolution of marriage cases.